The Purim Story

 Rabbi Moshe Ben-Chaim

 King Achashverosh ruled in Shushan, with his reign extending over 127 provinces.
 He created a lavish banquet lasting 180 days.
 Tapestries of white, turquoise and purple hung from pillars of marble.
 Variegated marble paved the walking paths, and were lined with beds of gold and silver.
 The king decreed that wine should be older than the guest who imbibed it.
 For this ploy, I give credit to the king.
-I wondered why he wished this to be.
-Certainly, any ruler’s position is in constant jeopardy: on the one hand, you must placate your viceroys and ministers to remain popular and in power.
+Certainly, any ruler’s position is in constant jeopardy.
+On the one hand, you must placate your viceroys and ministers to remain loyal.
 On the other hand, a leader’s firm hand must be displayed.
-Aged wine was a solution: The king treated his guests with honor by providing wine older than themselves, a respectful drink, securing his popularity.
+Aged wine was a solution: the king treated his guests with honor by providing wine older than themselves, a respectful drink, securing his popularity.
 But he also kept his officers humble.
 By implication the king said, “This wine was around long before you.”
 Reminding one of a time when he was not yet around is quite humbling, and an affective maneuver to keep subjects in check.

 During his feast, the king boasted that his Chaldean wife, Vashti, surpassed the beauty of other women.
 He demanded her to appear naked before him and other officials.
 She refused.
 Haman the wicked suggested she be killed for such an insult to the king, and this was so.
 An interesting metaphor is found in Talmud Megilla 12b explaining why Vashti refused, “Gabriel came and attached a tail to her.”
 A psychologically healthy individual does not desire to face his instinctual side; nudity exposes a purely animalistic aspect of man.
 We learn that Queen Vashti tormented the Jewish women by forcing them to work in the nude.
 (The Talmud says Vashti received payment, measure for measure; she abused others with nudity, so she too was afflicted in this measure.)
 So we learn that Vashti was a friend to nudity.
 Why then did she refuse to come unclothed?

 Vashti desired to expose herself when summoned by Achashverosh.
-But the Talmud states she didn’t, as “Gabriel came and attached a tail to her”.
+But the Talmud states she didn’t, as “Gabriel came and attached a tail to her.”
 What does this mean?
 What is a “tail”?
 Why this organ?
 A tail is the one organ possessed by animals and not man.
-A tail is definitively “animal”, as opposed to any other organ.
+A tail is definitively “animal,” as opposed to any other organ.
 “Tail” symbolizes Vashti’s own instincts.
 Vashti was normally inclined towards sensuality and nudity, as seen by her labor of nude women.
 But Divine intervention strengthened her ego above her lusts in this one instance.
-Due to Divine intervention – Gabriel – Vashti did not wish to show her “tail”, admitting her animalistic side.
+Due to Divine intervention – Gabriel – Vashti did not wish to show her “tail,” i.e., openly displaying her lusts.
 We learn that Vashti’s ego – her dignity – won out this time, and did not surpass her lusts.

 Man’s ego will normally sway his decisions more than his instinctual need for gratification.
 But Vashti’s self-image was less important to her, than was her desire to act lustfully.
 We understand Achashverosh’s selection of her as a marriage partner.
 These two people both enjoyed the life of sensuality.
 The last few words on Megilla 12a state, “He with large pumpkins, and she with small pumpkins.”
 Meaning, they both desired similar “currency”, i.e., immoral behavior.

 The statement, “Gabriel came and attached a tail to her”, indicates that Vashti’s disappearance was essential to the Jews’ salvation.
-Otherwise, a Divine act of God sending Gabriel to intervene would not be required.
+Otherwise, a Divine act of God sending Gabriel to intervene and elevate her ego over her lusts would not be crucial to the Jews’ salvation.

 Salvation Already in Place